 Santa Claus origin: Where did St. Nick come from?

 The jolly old elf with the magical sleigh came from the story of a humble monk named St. Nicholas, who was born in Turkey around 280 AD.
-Monk St. Nicholas acquired his sainthood after giving away all of his wealth to help the poor and the needy.
-He became known as the patron saint of children and had his own honorary day on December 6th.
+Monk St. Nicholas acquired his sainthood after giving away all his wealth to help the poor and the needy.
+He became known as the patron saint of children and had his own honorary day on Dec.
+6.

 Early Dutch immigrants to the United States, however, get credit for the name Santa Claus.
 They brought with them their cultural tradition of celebrating the saint’s death.
 They called him “Sint Nikolaas” (Dutch for Saint Nicholas) and abbreviated it to “Sinter Klaas,” which has since evolved into Santa Claus.

-The main characteristics of the Santa story—his jolly personality, gifts, a naughty-or-nice list, reindeer, and chimney shenanigans—were put into place by the 1822 poem written by Episcopal minister Clement Clarke Moore.
-Its name is “An Account of a Visit from St. Nicholas,” but you likely recognize it by its iconic first line: “‘Twas the night before Christmas…”
+The main characteristics of the Santa story—his jolly personality, gifts, a naughty-or-nice list, reindeer and chimney shenanigans—were put into place by the 1822 poem written by Episcopal minister Clement Clarke Moore.
+The poem is called “An Account of a Visit from St. Nicholas,” but you likely know it by its iconic first line: “‘Twas the night before Christmas …”

 You can thank Coca-Cola for the last component, the grandfatherly style of Santa Claus.
-Their early-1900s advertising featured a warm, happy elderly man with rosy cheeks, a white beard, and twinkling eyes.
+Coke’s early-1900s advertising featured a warm, happy elderly man with rosy cheeks, a white beard and twinkling eyes.
 It was so popular that it became the default image of Santa, who’s now the central character in many Christmas books and Christmas movies for kids.